Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/smb/managing-file-shares-shared-folders-mmc.md

 1. Click **Finish**.

-1. To confirm that your SMB share is visible to your Qumulo cluster, log in to the Web UI and click **Sharing > SMB Shares**.
+1. To confirm that your SMB share is visible to your Qumulo cluster, log in to the Qumulo Core Web UI and click **Sharing > SMB Shares**.

 ## To Change the Configuration for an Existing Share on Your Windows Machine